joelek/atlas/readme.md

 ## Overview

 Atlas is initialized by creating a context for the database using `atlas.createContext()`.
-The `context` is subsequently used to define all database entities and the way in which they interact with each other.
+The context is subsequently used to define all database entities and the way in which they relate to each other.

 ```ts
 import * as atlas from "@joelek/atlas";
 let context = atlas.createContext();
 ```

-The `context` will utimately produce a transaction manager that is used to transact with the database.
+The context will utimately produce a transaction manager that is used to transact with the database.

 ### Data types